 Sea moss, also known as Irish moss, is trending.
-According to the Pinterest 100, its annual rundown of the trends worth knowing, sea moss has been growing in popularity—up 380% to be precise.
-The Pinterest team notes that "sea moss is the latest ingredient to try in your next smoothie or juice recipe."
+According to the Pinterest 100, its annual rundown of the trends worth knowing, sea moss has been growing in popularity—up 380 percent, to be precise.
+And the proof is in the skincare, with sea moss showing up on ingredient lists in every beauty product from moisturizer to body wash.

 Sea moss is an Irish red seaweed that grows abundantly on the Atlantic shoreline of Ireland.
 A type of algae, it also goes by the name of Chondrus Crispus.

-"Sea moss is a bit of a skincare powerhouse," notes Dr. David Jack.
-"Being rich in sulfur, it has antibacterial, antiviral and antimicrobial functions, so is believed to help with balancing the skin microbiome (another major topic of discussion in the world of skin health this year!)."
+"Sea moss is a bit of a skincare powerhouse," notes David Jack, MD.
+"Being rich in sulfur, it has antibacterial, antiviral, and antimicrobial functions, so it is believed to help with balancing the skin microbiome."
 He explains that the high sulfur content also can decrease the excessive production of sebum (oil) in the skin.
-Together with the antibacterial effect on P. Acne bacteria, it may help reduce the severity of acne in people who suffer from this condition.
+Together with the antibacterial effect on P.acne bacteria, it may help reduce the severity of acne in people who suffer from this condition.

-Beauty brand Cocokind use the seaweed in its Sea Moss Exfoliator ($17) and notes that Irish moss contains 15 of the 18 essential elements that make up the human body.
+Irish moss also contains 15 of the 18 essential elements that make up the human body.
 This includes, but is not limited to, calcium, sulfur, magnesium, potassium, vitamin A and vitamin K—all ingredients that help reduce wrinkles, hydrate the skin, and protect from environmental elements.

-Sea moss is also a hero ingredient used by skincare brand Previse.
-"Non-comedogenic and richly hydrating, Irish moss also helps impart moisture to dry and irritated skin, while aiding healthy skin to remain supple and hydrated," he explains.
+"Non-comedogenic and richly hydrating, Irish moss also helps impart moisture to dry and irritated skin, while aiding healthy skin to remain supple and hydrated," Jack explains.

-The minerals found in sea moss that benefit to the skin are also great for our health and for tackling our complexion concerns from the inside out.
-"Irish moss supplies many nutrients that are often missing from the average diet, such as vitamin A and omega-3 fatty acids, which are both essential to healthy skin and inflammation control," says Lisa Borg, nutritionist at pulselightclinic.co.uk.
-"Since most adverse skin reactions are of an inflammatory nature, this may explain the hype on using Irish moss for skin health."
+The minerals found in sea moss that benefit the skin are also great for our health and for tackling our complexion concerns from the inside out.
+"Irish moss supplies many nutrients that are often missing from the average diet, such as vitamin A and omega-3 fatty acids, which are both essential to healthy skin and inflammation control," says Lisa Borg, a nutritionist at the Pulse Light Clinic.
+"Since most adverse skin reactions are inflammatory, this may explain the hype on using Irish moss for skin health."